nealjmc/lab3-android/README.md

 ## Design Requirements
 1. The application uses (at least) the following classes:
-  a.
-MainActivity – main program logic (controller)
+  - MainActivity – main program logic (controller)
-  b.
-Database Contract – to provide String values for tables and columns, etc.
+  - Database Contract – to provide String values for tables and columns, etc.
-  c.
-OpenHelper – to manage database creation & upgrade
+  - OpenHelper – to manage database creation & upgrade
-  d.
-DAO – to perform database operations
+  - DAO – to perform database operations
-  e.
-Entity – to represent data in database.
+  - Entity – to represent data in database.

 Due Date
 Wednesday February 21st .